Antony and Alice Maitland

 Alice & Antony Maitland were engaged to be married by the end of February 1976.
 During that year, she took a secretarial course in London, living in a flat in South Kensington.
 Alice and Antony were married on 16 October, 1976, Antony's 31st birthday, in St Andrew's Church, Presteigne, Radnorshire with the reception (followed by a dance for about 300 in the evening) at Burcher Cottage.

 After a honeymoon flying around the Western USA, they began married life in a flat in Evancoyd Court, near Presteigne, Radnorshire.
-The house beautifully situated in the Radnor Valley, but was a cold Victorian building: the flat was small, basic, and cold, Lindley saying it was the only place where the plates were too cold to rest on the knee!
+The house, beautifully situated in the Radnor Valley, was a cold Victorian building: the flat was small, basic, and cold, Lindley saying it was the only place where the plates were too cold to rest on the knee!
 Alice worked as a secretary for an Aviation company at Shobdon airfield while Antony was completing an aviation project and training for a Commercial Pilot's Licence.
+Alice continued riding for a while after marriage, latterly hunting a very good horse which was stabled at the Gables.
+She had the luxury of the horse being prepared by its owner: all Alice had to do was prepare her outfit and climb on!

 After Antony's work became certain in the area, in autumn 1978, they bought and moved into a house called the Gables, in Norton, near Presteigne.
 Their first winter was long and cold, with ice in the yard for 8 weeks.
 The Gables is an 8 bedroom Victorian stone house which required extensive renovation, having a leaky roof (half a bucket of water in their bedroom on a bad night!), no heating and little plumbing and needing complete redecoration.
 Antony and Alice carried this out themselves, only subcontracting the roof over the front of the house.
 Antony contributed the practical skills and Alice the decorative element.
 She often applied the gloss coat of paint to the prepared undercoat, thus being able to claim to have painted the room!
 Alice had inherited her mother's ability to make a house look elegantly decorative, if not always particularly tidy.
 Her clothes, however, were always immaculately preserved: she cared about them!